petru-braha/YP-compiler/README.md

 ## Features

+- in a function's synopsis YP complier allows default values for each parameter

 - TDD - this project is a test-driven development

 - C's main functions in our program is named master: